JoeyStanley/joeyr/README.md

     normalization procedure and I was sick of writing large blocks of code in all my scripts, so I wrapped it up as a package.

+  - `norm_deltaF` is qanother way to normalize your data, based on Keith Johnson's (2020) paper.

   - `lbms_index` allows you to quickly calculate the Low-Back-Merger Shift Index in your data (see Becker 2019; Boberg 2019).

 ## Group 3: `ggplot2` themes

-These are not documented.
+These are currently not documented.
 The main one is `theme_joey` which will produce plots using my own flavor of `theme_bw`.
 There are some variants as well.
 The other helpful function is `joey_arrow` which is just a shortcut for a type of arrow I like when I draw lines on a plot.